 Off-airport rental car locations in Brazil are around 34% more expensive than airport locations on average

 Supplier choice rental cars in Brazil are around 26% cheaper than other car types, on average

 On average a rental car in Brazil costs C$ 56 per day.

-Economy (Kia Rio Hatchback or similar) is the most frequently booked rental car type in Brazil.
+Economy (Class Economy Car or similar) is the most frequently booked rental car type in Brazil.

-Based on car searches on KAYAK.
-The most popular cities to rent a car in Brazil are Sao Paulo (40% of total searches of users looking to rent a car in Brazil).
-Fortaleza (21%) and Rio de Janeiro (21%).
+Based on car searches on KAYAK, the most popular cities to rent a car in Brazil are Belém (19% of total searches of users looking to rent a car in Brazil), Vitória (19%) and Campo Grande (14%).

 The roads in Brazil can vary widely in quality from the cities to the country, and the driving culture in the country is very focused on communication.
 Don’t be surprised if you let someone merge and receive a few honks of the horn as a thank you.
 Hand signals are also popular for signaling turns or giving the right of way.